lobpcg/blopex/README.md

 BLOPEX supports parallel MPI-based computations.
 BLOPEX is incorporated in the HYPRE package and is available as an external block to the SLEPc package.
 [PHAML](http://math.nist.gov/~WMitchell/phaml/phaml.html) has an interface to call BLOPEX eigensolvers, as well as DevTools by [Visual Kinematics](http://vki.com).

-BLOPEX relies on volunteers in its support and development.
-If you want to volunteer, which would be extremely appreciated, please drop a line to 2AndrewKnyazev@gmail.com.

 How to use it
 -------------